Orange-Cyberdefense/GOAD/README.md

 > Vagrant and virtualbox are used to provide the virtual machines and Ansible is use to automate the configuration and vulnerabilites setup.

 ### Space use
-- the lab take environ 60Go (but you have to get the space for the vms vagrant images + ~50Go)
+- the lab take environ 60Go (but you have to get the space for the vms vagrant images windows server 2016 (6.15Go) / windows server 2019 (6.52) / ubuntu 18.04 (502M))
-- the total space needed for the lab is ~100-110Go (and more if you take snapshots)
+- the total space needed for the lab is ~80-100 Go (and more if you take snapshots)

 ### Start / Setup
 The default domain will be **sevenkingdoms.local**, on the subnet 192.168.56.1/24 and each machine has only been allocated with 1CPU and 1024MB of memory.
 If you want to change some of these performance settings you can modify the Vagrantfile.